GoIncremental/gi-commerce/README.md

 ##Release Notes
 v0.5.1
-- Added support for pricing by territory
+- Added support for pricing by market

 v0.5.0
 - Added needsShipping() method to giCart Service (uses the 'physical' boolean property of the item added to carts)